CVW-7 CAG Completes 5,000 Flight Hours in the E-2

-Carrier Air Wing (CVW) 7 Commander logged his 5,000th flight hour in the E-2D Advanced Hawkeye May 19 at Naval Station Norfolk.
+NORFOLK – The commander of Carrier Air Wing (CVW) 7 logged his 5,000th flight hour in the E-2D Advanced Hawkeye May 19 at Naval Station Norfolk.

 Capt.
-William Reed is the only Hawkeye pilot currently on active duty to fly 5,000 flight hours, an exceptionally rare accomplishment for military aviators.
+William Reed, a resident of Cary, Illinois, is the only Hawkeye pilot currently on active duty to fly 5,000 flight hours, an exceptionally rare accomplishment for military aviators.
 He is also qualified to pilot the F/A-18 E/F Super Hornet and E/A-18G Growler and has logged 720 carrier-arrested landings.

 “The fun of flying never goes away,” Reed said.
 “The recognition for this achievement is shared with all the great Americans I’ve served with, who put the energy and effort into providing an up aircraft for the mission.”